The Gulag Archipelago

 We’re reminded often, most of these victims were ordinary people.
 Part of the intelligentsia, they were educated, productive, and independent.
 Solzhenitsyn himself was a decorated Red army commander with battle experience.
 After critiquing Stalin in a letter to a friend, Solzhenitsyn was removed from his post in the midst of World War II.
 He viewed the end-of-war celebration from a prison cell window.
 Solzhenitsyn had been fighting for Soviet Russia, for Stalin.
 His eyes were opened.

 Was the gulag system corrective?
-These prisons weren’t for rehabilitation.
+These prisons weren’t for rehabilitation or even punishment.
 Gulag was for crushing people.
 If an inmate survived his or her ‘tenner’, later extended to twenty-five years for a single infraction, the State only hoped the released prisoner was sufficiently broken by the experience, unable to cause future trouble.

 The sheer and utter waste of the gulag system was hard to fathom.
 Western governments could not accept that a world power would destroy its own society.
 Indeed, at the time this was happening, some in the West struggled to accept reports the USSR was arresting its own population en masse.
 “Why would they?”
 Western powers employed their own principled reasoning to understand the Soviets.
 They couldn’t fathom a government would steal, beat, and enslave for profit.

-Our view of 20th century communist regimes is not a high one.
+Our view of 20th century communist regimes is almost patronizing.
 In school, American children learned about the backwards, incompetent USSR.
-However, there was a savage logic to Stalin’s actions.
+However, there was a clever, savage logic to Stalin’s actions.
 Stalin purged the ranks to stave off a coup that he richly deserved.
 He had taken the country by force and ruled only by fear.
 His leadership was always tenuous.
 Stalin lived a very long time, dying in 1953.
 It appears his plan worked.

 The other motivation for gulag was financial.
 The so-called incorrigibles, whom Stalin rounded up and sent to dilapidated prisons, were used as slave labor for public works projects.
 They built railroads in remote areas in the dead of winter.
 They were counted on to repay Stalin with their health and often their lives.
 Many prisoners had nothing to offer except a pair of hands.
 They were assigned backbreaking work in harsh conditions and died quickly, only to be replaced by the newly-arrested.